Have a question that's not answered here? Send it to us and we'll answer it ASAP »

 How do I clean my tools?

-All tools needs periodic care and cleaning.
-If it’s standard brass tarnish, then any brass polish with work.
+All tools need periodic care and cleaning.
+If it’s standard brass tarnish, then any brass polish will work.
 Metal polish like Flitz or maas will not hurt the Juara or rosewood.
 But should there be any green discoloration, we would recommend removing it with Sandflex then regularly wax the tool.
 When staining occurs badly, we use Klingspor's Sandflex pad, usually the fine, but also the medium.
 This will not scratch the wood or metal.
-220 and 320 grit sandpaper can work even fast, you just have to be more careful about grain direction.
+220 and 320 grit sandpaper can work even faster, you just have to be more careful about grain direction.
 After this, you could also run ‘0000’ Steel wool across the same areas.
 Rub the wood and metal with the grain of the material.
 Then finish the tool by applying a fine paste wax like Liberon.
 Periodically re-applying the wax will help with the longevity of the finish and provide some protection in the future.
 We also carry a few products to help keep the shine in your tools.
+You can also contact Rutager West with Bridge City Tool Repairs at www.bctwlegacyrepairs.com.
+Rutager West operates an independent tool repair company and can give you an estimate on the approximate charge for aesthetically restoring your tools.

 How do I sharpen my plane irons?